Bulgarisation

-Bulgarisation (българизация), also known as Bulgarianisation (побългаряване) is the spread of Bulgarian culture beyond the Bulgarian ethnic space.
-Historically, unsuccessful assimilation efforts in Bulgaria were primarily directed at Muslims, most notably Bulgarian Turks, but non-Islamic groups have also faced cultural assimilation, like some Vlachs.
-Also, there was an educational and ecclesial campaign among the Slavic speakers in Ottoman Macedonia, not all of whom had a clear national identity, although they were known generally as "Bulgarians".
-The same campaigns occurred in the region during the World Wars.
+Bulgarisation (българизация), also known as Bulgarianisation (побългаряване), is the spread of Bulgarian culture beyond the Bulgarian ethnic space carried out through educational and ecclesial campaigns, and, at times, policies of forced assimilation and emigration.
+Within the borders of modern-day Bulgaria, historic Bulgarianisation efforts were primarily, but not exclusively, directed at Muslims.
+There were also Bulgarianisation campaigns in present-day Greece, Kosovo, North Macedonia, and Serbia, particularly during the First and Second World Wars.

 History

 Ottoman rule

+Demir Hisar Bulgarian School in modern-day North Macedonia during Ottoman rule.

-Under Ottoman rule, much of the expansion of the Bulgarian ethnic group was reversed.
-While the Ottoman Empire provided for some cultural and religious autonomy under the "Millet System", and Bulgarians were briefly granted their own Bulgarian Millet, Bulgarians were no longer politically dominant in their own lands.
+Bulgaria was ruled by the Ottoman Empire for around 500 years.
+Under Ottoman rule, much of the previous expansion of the Bulgarian ethnic group was reversed.
+While the Ottoman rulers provided for some cultural and religious autonomy under the "Millet System", and Bulgarians were briefly granted their own Bulgarian Millet, Bulgarians were no longer politically dominant in their own lands.
 While the Ottomans did not generally require Bulgarians to convert to Islam, the empire did enforce the Jizya tax and other forms of discrimination and practices on non-Muslims (such as the Devshirme).
-Those Bulgarians who converted to Islam but retained their Slavic language and customs became known as Pomaks (though many still identified as "Bulgarian").
-A sub-set of these converts to Islam also assimilated into the Turkish ethnic group.
-Between that assimilation and the settlement of many Turkish people in Bulgaria, much of modern day Bulgaria had an ethnic Turkish Muslim majority prior to Bulgarian independence.
+Those Bulgarians who converted to Islam but retained their Slavic language and customs became known as Pomaks.
+A subset of these converts to Islam also assimilated into the Turkish ethnic group.
+Between that assimilation and the settlement of many Turkish people in Bulgaria, much of modern-day Bulgaria had an ethnic Turkish Muslim majority prior to Bulgarian independence.

+Bulgarian Exarchate

+In 1870, Sultan Abdulaziz authorized the establishment of an autonomous Bulgarian Exarchate.
+The Bulgarian Exarchate exercised authority over northern Bulgaria, most of Thrace and Macedonia.
+The establishment of the Exarchate meant official recognition of a separate Bulgarian millet, and in this case the religious affiliation became a consequence of national allegiance.
+Shortly after its establishment, the Exarchate launched educational campaigns which managed to implant Bulgarian national ideology in the Macedonian Slavs.